PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ## Adding connectivity to the board

-We’re assuming that the network has DHCP enabled and the firewall does not block connections to *https://mbedcloud.com*.
+We will assume that the network has DHCP enabled and the firewall does not block connections to *https://mbedcloud.com*.

 If you have a development board that connects over Ethernet, just plug in an Ethernet cable.
-If you have a board that connects over cellular or Wi-Fi no actions are required.
+If you have a board that connects over cellular or Wi-Fi, no actions are required.

 ## Adding libraries with the online compiler

 For the device and mbed Cloud to talk we need the [mbed Cloud Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
-This is a cross-platform library which runs on mbed OS, Linux and can be ported to other RTOS'es.
-In this example we'll use an additional library built on top of mbed Cloud Client: SimpleCloudClient.
+This is a cross-platform library which runs on mbed OS, Linux, and can be ported to other RTOS'es.
+In this example we will use an additional library built on top of mbed Cloud Client: SimpleCloudClient.
 This library is designed specifically to be used with mbed OS 5, and makes it easy to expose variables and resources to the cloud.

 We will also use [EasyConnect](https://github.com/ARMmbed/easy-connect) to handle connectivity.